ruffle-rs/ruffle-android/README.md

 - [ ] Publish to various app stores, maybe automatically?
 - [ ] Consider not building the intermediate .apk just for the shared libraries
 - [ ] Simplify build process (hook cargo-apk into gradle, drop cargo-apk?)
-- [ ] Add ability to Open SWF by entered/pasted URL (or even directly from clipboard)
 - [ ] Bundle demo animations/games
 - [ ] Add ability to load content from well known online collections? (well maybe not z0r... unless?)
 - [ ] History, favorites, other flair...?